 Here is a scatter plot for our data:

 Here are the different types of binary classification loss functions.

 Binary Cross Entropy Loss

 Let us start by understanding the term ‘entropy’.
 Generally, we use entropy to indicate disorder or uncertainty.
 It is measured for a random variable X with probability distribution p(X):

 The negative sign is used to make the overall quantity positive.

 A greater value of entropy for a probability distribution indicates a greater uncertainty in the distribution.
 Likewise, a smaller value indicates a more certain distribution.

 This makes binary cross-entropy suitable as a loss function – you want to minimize its value.
-We use binary cross-entropy loss for classification models which output a probability p.
+We use binary cross-entropy loss function for classification models, which output a probability p.